 But with so many out there, which is your deity of choice?
 Ford?
 Audi?
 Jaguar?
 If you’re looking to make the most of this fantastic engine before its inevitable, slow disappearance from sight when everything apart from electric cars are banned, here we present to you in no particular order the top eight V8s you can lease through Leasing.com…

 A true celebrity of the motoring world, the Ford Mustang’s time is unfortunately numbered… that is to say it’s evolving into a quasi-subbrand aimed at cracking the electric market.

 While the Mustang Mach-e’s arrival is imminent, in the here and now we still have the V8 option.
 Even better, it has been further developed to deliver more power and a higher rev-limit than ever before.
 Anticipated peak power of over 440 bhp is supported by the introduction of Ford’s new dual-fuel, high-pressure direct injection and low-pressure port fuel injection system, which also increases low-end torque.

 Perhaps the pinnacle of Audi’s Racing Sport range, the Audi RS7 offers all the performance of the RS6 Avant albeit in a far more enticing coupe bodystyle with eight-speed automatic transmission and permanent all-wheel drive thrown in for good measure.

-Beautiful looks, engaging handling, the Jaguar F-Type remains the pinnacle of what British motoring has to offer.
+With a new model available now, the Jaguar F-Type remains the pinnacle of what British motoring has to offer.

-With a 0-60 sprint in 4.2 seconds and a top speed of 186mph, you’ll be heard long after you’ve been seen and you’ll most definitely leave an impression.
+Needless to say, you’ll be heard long after you’ve been seen and you’ll most definitely leave an impression.